practicusai/docs/docs/tutorial/model.md

 The above tells us that an individual not being a smoker (smoker = 0), their bmi, and age are the most defining features to predict the insurance charge they will pay.

-Note: You can always come back to this screen later by opening _CLoud Nodes_ tab, clicking on Mlflow button and finding the experiment you are interested with.
+Note: You can always come back to this screen later by opening _CLoud Nodes_ tab, clicking on MLflow button and finding the experiment you are interested with.

 ## (Optional) Downloading model experiment files

-You can always download model related files including Excel models, Python binary models, Jupyter notebooks, model build detailed logs, and other artifacts by going back to Explore tab and visiting Home > models
+You can always download model related files, including Excel models, Python binary models, Jupyter notebooks, model build detailed logs, and other artifacts by going back to Explore tab and visiting Home > models

 You can then select the model experiment you are interested, and click download